SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 This is what kills productivity.
 This is what kills projects.

-Every app I work on, I always try to keep the stack as lean as I can.
+For every app I work on, I try to keep the stack as lean as possible.

 Take this blog for example.
 It is just HTML files.
-Nothing else.
 Nothing fancy.
-And it just works.
+It works.
 I can edit anything I want at any time.
 I have version control with Git and it scales because I have a CDN.
 I do not need anything else.
 It is just me working on this alone, so why would I need a complex system?

 Before I add anything, I ask:

-- Can I remove it in one sprint without breaking everything?
+- Can we remove it without rewriting the product?

 I had a client who wanted maximum redundancy.
 We set up multi-cloud failover so if AWS died, Azure would take over.